imbeimainz/MachineLearningClub/presentation_template/README.md

 ```
 install.packages("xaringan")
 ```

+## Getting started

+- install `xaringan`
+- copy over the entire content of the `presentation_template` folder to the folder where you are expected to store your presentation later
+- edit the Rmd file
+- compile the presentation with `knitR`
+- that's it!

+## Misc

 Alternative formats can be found e.g. here: https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html (yet this format is not anymore actively under development).